DidacDV/Py_work/Basics/README.md

 - calculator

-  Lets you do operation consisting of 3 elements (operand1 type_of_operation operand2).
+  Lets you do operations consisting of 3 elements (operand1 type_of_operation operand2).